scientificschool/Learn-Data-at-Bash/README.md

-# learn-to-analyze-data-bash
+# Learn to Analyze Text Data in Bash Shell and Linux
-Supporting materials and data sets for the Learn to Analyze Data in Bash Shell and Linux
+Supporting materials and data sets for the course Learn to Analyze Data in Bash Shell and Linux